 The Multi-STA BlockAck frame is supported if either UL MU or multi-TID A-MPDU operation is sup-ported and acknowledges MPDUs carried in an HE TB PPDU or multi-STA multi-TID, multi-STA single TID, or single-STA multi-TID A-MPDUs.

 An HE AP that transmits a Multi-STA BlockAck frame with different values of the AID11 subfield in Per AID TID Info subfields sets the RA field to the broadcast address.
 An HE AP that transmits a Multi-STA BlockAck frame with a single Per AID TID Info subfield or with the same values of the AID11 subfield in Per AID TID Info subfields sets the RA field to the address of the recipient STA that solicited the BlockAck frame.
-A non-AP HE STA that transmits a Multi-STA BlockAck frame with a single Per AID TID Info field or with multiple Per AID TID Info subfields each carrying the same AID value, sets the RA field to the TA field of the soliciting frame or to the address of the recipient STA whose Data or Management frames are acknowledged.
+A non-AP HE STA(#15870) sets the RA field to the TA field of the soliciting frame or to the address of the recipient STA whose Data or Management frames are acknowledged.

 The TID_INFO subfield of the BA Control field of the Multi-STA BlockAck frame is reserved.